 All Pathways College students in degree programs must demonstrate Satisfactory Academic Progress (SAP) towards a degree.
 This SAP policy is consistently applied to all students (e.g., full-time, part-time).
 To determine if a student is meeting SAP, Pathways College will review a student's Cumulative Grade Point Average (CGPA), Rate of Progress (ROP) and Maximum Time Frame (MTF).
 Receiving lower grades and/or withdrawing from classes may put students at risk.
-Poor academic performance may lead to Academic, Academic, and/or Academic Dismissal.
+Poor academic performance may lead to Academic Warning, Academic Probation, (with the opportunity to appeal for aid for one additional semester) and/or Academic Dismissal.
 It is very important that students attend all registered courses and complete them successfully.
 Should a compelling reason arise that requires a student to cease attendance, it is the student's responsibility to immediately contact their Academic Advisor or Registrar's Office.